allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ----

-## Build what you need :muscle:
+## Build what you need

 #### Build an image providing a name and tag

-Assuming the Dockerfile with build instructions is in the curren directory:
+Assuming the `Dockerfile` with build instructions is in the curren directory:

 ```sh
 docker build . --tag "name:tag"